latha0001/pgagi-analytics-dashboard/README.md

 The application is configured for easy deployment on Vercel:

 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Connect your repository to netlify
-3. Configure environment variables in the Vercel dashboard
+3. Configure environment variables in the netlify dashboard
-4. Deploy
+4. Deploy Link :

 ##  API Integrations